KitchenAid – Branded Environment Graphics

 + Sketching & Ideation

-+ Graphic Design & Layout
++ Packaging Design

-+ Graphic Design & Layout
++ Catalog Cover Design and Layout

 + Illustration